huobei1997/huobei1997.github.io/content/publications/conference-paper/index.md

 publication: In *Gastric Cancer*
 #publication_short: In *ICW*

-abstract: We found 30 mutated driver genes, 7 novel genomic signatures,
+abstract: We found 30 mutated driver genes, 7 novel genomic signatures, 3 copy-number variations, and 2 V-J gene usages related to prognosis that were not identified in previous study.
+A high frequency of COSMIC-SBS-384-1 and De novo-SV-32-A was associated with more neoantigen generation and a better survival.
+Using 19 molecular features, we identified three immune-related subtypes (immune inflamed, intermediate, and deserted) with discrete profiles of genomic signatures, immune status, and clinical outcome.
+The immune deserted subtype (27.2%) was characterized by an earlier KRAS mutation, worse immune reaction, and prognosis than the other two subtypes.
+The immune inflamed subtypes exhibited the highest levels of neoantigens, TCR/pMHC-binding strength, CD8 + T-cell infiltration, IFN-α/γ response pathways, and survival rate.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.